cortexrd/Knack-Toolkit-Library/README.md

 **\_mc=columnHeader**: Match Color of the whole row to the cell at a specific column in a table.
 Can be used in conjunction with the \_qt feature to use its colors.

 **\_al**: Auto-Login, with AES encrypted email/pw stored in localStorage.
+This must be in the view title of the **login page**.
 Used to automate boot-up of Dashboards or other unattended devices.
 A first-time setup procedure must be done manually, by entering an encryption key then the email/pw information.
 This is done for each new device and can be bypassed if desired.

 **\_yourOwnKeywords**: You can also add your own app-specific keywords and process them in the callback function processViewKeywords.